Luen/Arduino-MKR-NB-1500/README.md

 You can check the network registation using `AT+CEREG?`.

+`+CEREG: 0,0` means the module is not registered and is not currently searching for a network.

 `+CEREG: 0,1` registered, home network.

 `+CEREG: 0,2` the module is searching for a network.